tiagoavila/DataStructuresAndAlgorithmsExercises/README.md

 # DataStructuresAndAlgorithmsExercises
-Exercises of the Book A Common-Sense Guide to Data Structures and Algorithms
+Exercises of the Book A Common-Sense Guide to Data Structures and Algorithms written in Python